Inside the Belvedere Palace

 Golden Cabinet and Rococo perfection

 Golden Cabinet (Goldkabinett) might be the most exquisite room in the entire complex.
 Originally designed as a conversation room, it was renovated under Empress Maria Theresa and became a masterpiece of rococo decoration.
-The name tells you everything, the walls gleam with gold decoration, punctuated by enormous mirrors and whimsical grotesque paintings.
+The walls gleam with gold decoration, punctuated by enormous mirrors and whimsical grotesque paintings.

 Marble Gallery